Satisfactory Academic Progress

 • A specific corrective action plan to improve academic success

-Appeals are reviewed within two weeks.
-A letter with the outcome of the appeal will be sent within 21 days of the submission of the appeal, provided that all necessary documentation is submitted.
+Appeals are reviewed after the submission deadline.
+Notification of the appeal decision will be sent soon after it is reviewed, provided that all necessary documentation is submitted.

-If an appeal is approved, financial aid will be reinstated on a probationary basis for one more semester.
-In addition, the Financial Aid Appeals Committee may develop an academic plan to help the student progress towards their degree completion successfully.
+If an appeal is approved, financial aid will be reinstated on a probationary basis for one semester.
+In addition, the Financial Aid Appeals Committee may require an academic plan to help the student progress towards their degree completion successfully.
 This academic plan will clearly list various academic resources available at the University.
-If the academic plan standards are met, the probationary period may be extended for another two semesters if needed.
+If the academic plan standards are met, the probationary period may be extended if needed.

-• When a student fails to meet the SAP standard or the conditions outlined in an academic plan during a probationary semester, neither financial aid eligibility nor the ability to submit a subsequent appeal for the future semesters is available.
+• When a student fails to meet the SAP standard or the conditions outlined in an academic plan during a probationary semester, they will not be allowed to make a subsequent appeal.

-• If a student’s financial aid has been terminated per federal policy, but the student has remained in good academic standing with the University, they may still be eligible to continue to attend Elmhurst University at their own expense.
+• If a student’s financial aid has been terminated, but the student remains in good standing with the University’s Academic Standings Committee, they may still be eligible to continue to attend Elmhurst University at their own expense.

 • A student who improves their academic standing and meets the satisfactory academic progress requirements may have their financial aid eligibility reinstated for the subsequent academic terms.